kro64/adlist-generator/README.md

 # adlist-generator
-Generates a test file with ad domains from Firebog.net
+Generates a text file with ad domains from Firebog.net